 Even Daimler India Commercial Vehicles has affirmed its commitment to the MiI campaign.
-As Erich Nesselhauf, CEO, Daimler India Commercial Vehicles (DICV) pointed out, the company is in line with the government’s campaign, which seeks to further strengthen India’s industrial base, thus developing the country as an internationally recognised production hub.
+As Erich Nesselhauf, CEO, Daimler India Commercial Vehicles (DICV) pointed out, the company is in line with the government’s campaign, which seeks to further strengthen India’s industrial base, thus developing the country as an internationally recognized production hub.

 With a high level of localization and export business from India, DICV’s business is already a prime example of the MiI campaign.
 About 85 percent of the vehicle components are produced locally at Oragadam, near Chennai.
 Experts state that what might follow as a natural corollary could be across-the-board salary hikes to keep the workforce happy.